"With such a long and illustrious agricultural background, it is no wonder that Lincolnshire food is some of the finest

-Lincolnshire, England’s second largest county (by area), is largely agricultural with a rich and fertile soil.
+Lincolnshire, England’s second largest county (by area), is largely agricultural, with a rich and fertile soil.
 It produces over 20% of all foodstuffs grown in the UK.
 Little wonder, therefore, Lincolnshire food is so sought after!

-Food production and farming from the county is estimated to contribute over £1 billion pounds to the economy each year, so we definitely know our stuff when it comes to good food.
+Food production and farming from the county is estimated to contribute over £1 billion pounds to the economy each year; we definitely know our stuff when it comes to good food.

 Did you know that:

 With such a long and illustrious agricultural background, it is no wonder that Lincolnshire Food is some of the finest and freshest in the land.

-Celebrating the wonderful and diverse nature of Lincolnshire Food, the county is home to several important food festivals throughout the year including The Lincolnshire Sausage Festival held in October and the Christmas Food & Gift Fair held at the Lincolnshire Showground in November.
+Celebrating the wonderful and diverse nature of Lincolnshire food, the county is home to several important food festivals throughout the year.
+These include The Lincolnshire Sausage Festival, held at Lincoln castle in October, and the Christmas Food & Gift Fair, held at the Lincolnshire Showground in November.

-Lincolnshire produces three of Britain’s most iconic foods.
-The Lincolnshire Sausage, Lincolnshire Poacher Cheese and Lincolnshire Plum Bread are often used in international food festivals to showcase the best of British produce:
+Lincolnshire produces three of Britain’s most iconic foods; the Lincolnshire Sausage, Lincolnshire Poacher Cheese and Lincolnshire Plum Bread.
+These are often used in international food festivals to showcase the best of British produce.

 This celebrated pork sausage is one of the county’s most iconic food exports and is a staple ingredient of many Lincolnshire recipes.

-Every year, the county celebrates this amazing banger with its own Sausage Festival, which takes places in the castle grounds.
+Every year, the county celebrates this amazing banger with its own Sausage Festival, taking place in the castle grounds.

-Made by just one producer, Simon Jones of FW Read & Sons, based in in Alford, this delicious cheese is a firm favourite on dining tables across the county.
+Made by just one producer, Simon Jones of FW Read & Sons in Alford, this delicious cheese is a firm favourite on dining tables across the county.